 The Origin of Halloween Itslef

-Elisecia Desmarais, Author, Layout
+Elisecia Desmarais, Journalist

 When we think about fall, usually we think about Halloween.
 Fall comes with picking pumpkins and apples, pumpkin spice flavored everything, drinking hot apple cider, eating cinnamon apple cider donuts, watching spooky movies in a comfy hoodie, and of course, candy.
 Sounds relieving right?
 But back in the day, Halloween was celebrated much differently.